octoberv29/android-movies-app/README.md

 3. All ViewModels don’t include references to android specific classes like Application, Context, Resources, etc.
 4. Used lifecycle-aware UI state collection: LiveData for discovering movies and movie details screens and StateFlow for the search movie screen.
 5. Used a single Activity application in combination with a Navigation Graph.
-6. Used RxJava on discover and details functionality and Kotlin Coroutines on search functionality for network operations.
-Usually I would use only one technology, but to showcase the knowledge of both I decided to build different functionalities on different technologies.
-7. For the ViewModels that utilised RxJava for networking operations cleared disposables in the onClear method and for ViewModel that used Coroutines used viewModelScope.
+6. For the ViewModels that utilised RxJava for networking operations cleared disposables in the onClear method and for ViewModel that used Coroutines used viewModelScope.
-8. For showing movies data on discover screen used Paging 3 library provided in Android Architecture Component (AAC).
+7. For showing movies data on discover screen used Paging 3 library provided in Android Architecture Component (AAC).

 tests: